-Thai Chicken with Ginger: Savory chicken, sharp onions, and bright ginger are coated in a wonderfully versatile stir-fry sauce in this take-out favorite.
+Thai Ginger Chicken Stir Fry Recipe: Savory chicken, sharp onions, and bright ginger are coated in a wonderfully versatile stir-fry sauce in this take-out favorite.

 I believe I’ve mentioned this about six times, but I have a problem with ordering new things on restaurant menus.